 Step 3: Complete your individual whole-school self evaluations.

 Every UK-based school in your cluster should complete this.
 Send them to the Project Manager once you’ve completed them.
 Your international partner schools don’t have to complete this, but they’re very welcome to do so if they wish.

 Step 4: Access more free support from your local advisor and get planning!

 The 3 days and 3 hours of support can be taken at any time during the lifetime of your project.
 Your local advisor will help you to collate the results of your individual school self-evaluations into your cluster self-evaluation.
 They can help you with your funding application, project planning, professional learning queries and signpost you to a wealth of resources to help you.
 Get in touch with us and we’ll introduce you to them!

 Step 5: Submit your funding application through the British Council’s online system.

-Funding for clusters covers a range of options: including travel funding, supply cover for cluster co-ordinators, training and events funding and project funding.
+Funding for clusters covers a range of options, including supply cover for cluster co-ordinators, training and events funding and project funding – as well as travel funding for all of the schools in the cluster to visit their partner school if they want to.
 Find out more by clicking on the links below.

 - What kind of funding can I apply for?